-At December 31, 2023, we had no balance outstanding on our \$400 Million Revolver, \$200.0 million outstanding on our \$200 Million Term Loan and \$225.0 million outstanding on our 2018 Term Loan (as defined under "Part II - Item 8. - Financial Statements and Supplementary Data - Note 6 - Debt").
-Each of the credit facilities is currently supported by the 52 lodging properties included in the credit facility borrowing base.
-We also had \$287.5 million of Convertible Notes outstanding and \$57.5 million of Secured Mortgage Indebtedness.
+At December 31, 2024, we had \$10.0 million outstanding on our \$400 Million Revolver, \$200.0 million outstanding on our \$200 Million Term Loan and \$200.0 million outstanding on our 2024 Term Loan (as defined under "Part II - Item 8. - Financial Statements and Supplementary Data - Note 6 - Debt").
+Each of the credit facilities is currently supported by the 53 lodging properties included in the credit facility borrowing base.
+We also had \$287.5 million of Convertible Notes outstanding.
+The Convertible Notes become due in February 2026.
+We expect to complete the refinancing of the Convertible Notes prior to their maturity date.

-At December 31, 2023, the GIC Joint Venture had \$200.0 million outstanding under our GIC Joint Venture Credit Facility, which included borrowings of a \$75.0 million term loan and a \$125.0 million revolving line of credit.
-The GIC Joint Venture Credit Facility is secured primarily by a first priority pledge of the equity interests in the subsidiaries that hold the 13 lodging property borrowing base assets, and the related TRS entities, which wholly own the TRS Lessees.
+At December 31, 2024, the GIC Joint Venture had \$250.0 million outstanding under our GIC Joint Venture Credit Facility consisting of borrowings on a \$125.0 million term loan (after giving effect to an additional \$50.0 million of borrowings under the accordion feature of the loan, which was used in the purchase of two lodging properties in December 2024) and a \$125.0 million revolving line of credit.
+The GIC Joint Venture Credit Facility is secured primarily by a first priority pledge of the equity interests in the subsidiaries that hold the 15 lodging property borrowing base assets, and the related TRS entities that wholly own the TRS Lessees.

-To complete the NCI Transaction, the GIC Joint Venture entered into the GIC Joint Venture Term Loan, which is secured by the 27 lodging properties and two parking garages acquired in the transaction and assumed a PACE loan totaling \$6.5 million.
+To complete the NCI Transaction, the GIC Joint Venture entered into the GIC Joint Venture Term Loan, which is currently secured by the remaining 25 lodging properties and two parking garages acquired in the transaction and assumed a PACE loan totaling \$6.5 million.
 The GIC Joint Venture Term Loan has an accordion feature which will permit an increase in the total commitments by up to \$190.0 million, for aggregate potential borrowings of up to \$600.0 million.
-The GIC Joint Venture Term Loan will mature in January 2026 and can be extended for a single 12-month period at the Company's option, subject to certain conditions.
+The GIC Joint Venture Term Loan be extended for a single 12-month period at the Company's option, subject to certain conditions.
 As such, the GIC Joint Venture Term Loan has a fully extended maturity date of January 2027.
-The GIC Joint Venture Term Loan is interest-only and provides for a floating interest rate equal to SOFR plus 2.86%.
+The GIC Joint Venture Term Loan is interest-only and provides for a floating interest rate equal to SOFR plus 2.75%.
 In February 2023, we entered into an amendment to the GIC Joint Venture Term Loan to amend certain definitions, revise the minimum borrowing base interest coverage ratio thresholds and make certain other changes.
-The outstanding balance of the PACE loan is \$6.1 million at December 31, 2023.
+The outstanding balances of the GIC Joint Venture Term loan and the PACE loan were \$396.0 million and \$5.9 million, respectively, at December 31, 2024.

-Additionally, the GIC Joint Venture has a mortgage loan outstanding totaling \$12.8 million at December 31, 2023 related to the acquisition of the Embassy Suites in Tucson, AZ in December 2021.
+Additionally, the GIC Joint Venture has a mortgage loan outstanding totaling \$12.5 million at December 31, 2024 related to the acquisition of the Embassy Suites in Tucson, AZ in December 2021.

-In June 2022, the Brickell Joint Venture, as borrower, and the Operating Partnership, as the non-recourse guarantor, entered into a \$47.0 million mortgage loan and non-recourse guaranty with City National Bank of Florida to finance the dual-branded 264-guestroom AC/Element Hotel.
+In June 2022, the Brickell Joint Venture, as borrower, and the Operating Partnership, as the non-recourse guarantor, entered into a \$47.0 million mortgage loan and non-recourse guaranty with City National Bank of Florida to finance the AC/ Element Hotel.
 The City National Bank Loan provides for an interest rate equal to one-month term SOFR plus 300 basis points.
-Payment terms include an interest-only period through June 30, 2024 and the loan will amortize on a 25-year schedule from July 1, 2024 through the maturity date of June 30, 2025.
+Payment terms include an interest-only period through June 30, 2024 and the loan will amortize on a 25-year schedule from July 1, 2024 through the maturity date of June, 2025.
+The outstanding balance of the City National Bank Loan was \$46.1 million at December 31, 2024.
 The City National Bank Loan is prepayable at any time without penalty.
+We expect to complete the refinancing of this loan prior to its maturity date.